-Paying via RevTrak is preferred.
-A minimum of \$42 for Grades K-6 is needed to cover one month of hot lunches.
-In addition, those who eat breakfast need an additional \$27 per month.
+Paying via Teacherease is preferred.
+A minimum of \$57 for Grades K-6 is needed to cover one month of hot lunches.
+In addition, those who eat breakfast need an additional \$37 per month.
 These prices do not include extra milk (\$.40 per carton).
-The RevTrak payment system is accessible through the school website (www.pawneeschools.com).
+The Teacherease payment system is accessible through the Teacherease Parent Portal.

-Cash/Check Payment: If a family pays by cash or

-check, enclose the check or cash in an envelope with child's name, child's teacher's name, and the amount enclosed written on the front.
+Cash/Check Payment: If a family pays by cash or check, enclose the check or cash in an envelope with child's name, child's teacher's name, and the amount enclosed written on the front.
 It is much easier for our collection procedure if a separate check/cash is sent with each child.

 Overdue Limits: When an account balance is running low, students will be verbally notified at check-out.
 When students in grades K-6 reach a zero or negative balance, a written notice will be given to the student that day.
-He/she will only be allowed to charge 1 day.
-If no money is received by 9:00 a.m. the third day, the student will receive a peanut butter sandwich and milk for lunch.
 Checks returned for insufficient funds will be deducted from your child's account.
 Parental signature is required to allow the borrowing of money from sibling lunch accounts.